 The Ecological Coefficient of Performance (ECOP) evaluates the trade-off between heat transfer efficiency and thermodynamic irreversibility.
 A higher ECOP signifies more effective heat transfer with reduced entropy generation, reflecting better thermodynamic sustainability.
-It provides a relative measure of system performance by linking energy utilization to entropy production.
+It provides a relative measure of system performance by linking energy utilisation to entropy production.